Do you want to have fun without spending any money? That’s possible! Here are 105 fun things to do with no money.

 98. Check Out New Music

-The thing I love about Spotify is that it gives suggestions based on the current music that you like.
-Try out these songs and you’ll be sure to find some new gems.
+The thing I love about Spotify is that it gives suggestions based on the current music you like.
+Try out these songs, and you’ll be sure to find some new gems.

 Great things to do instead of spending money?
 Making money!
-It will make sure you are doing something, it has a potential upside, and it will make sure that you will feel like you’ve done something at the end of the day.
+It will make sure you are doing something, it has a potential upside and making sure that you will feel like you’ve done something at the end of the day.